 If you have checked luggage and it’s daylight and not rush hour, then maybe wait until you are off the train and have claimed your luggage.
 Uber will charge you for wait time.

+Yes, I really do use all of these apps on every Amtrak trip.
 While I think the only absolutely necessary app would be the Amtrak app, all of these really help to make your Amtrak train trip even more enjoyable.

 What travel apps do you use and recommend?
 Any specifically for train travel in the USA?